Just-in-Time Access for Workloads: Eliminating Standing Privileges

 What is Just-in-Time Access for Workloads?

-Just-in-time (JIT) access for workloads is a dynamic security model that gives workloads temporary access to resources only when they need it.
-It’s the opposite of the traditional model, where credentials are pre-provisioned with long validity periods.
+Just-in-time (JIT) access for workloads is a dynamic security model that gives workloads temporary access to resources only when they need it, replacing the traditional model of preprovisioned credentials with long validity periods.

 The Problem with Standing Privileges

-While “always-on” credentials might seem convenient, they are a fundamental security flaw that creates permanent backdoors into your systems.
+While “always-on” credentials might seem convenient, they create persistent backdoors into your systems.

 Security Vulnerabilities